2 Weeks Pregnant – What To Expect In Week 2

 - Saliva OPK: this tests for rising oestrogen levels as you near ovulation.
 As this hormone increases, so does the salt content in your saliva.
 When the salt dries it forms a fern-like pattern.
 The saliva OPK is like a microscope so you can look for this pattern a few days before ovulation occurs.

 - Urine OPK: this tests for increasing levels of luteinising hormone (LH).
 This surge occurs 1-2 days before ovulation and is the trigger for ovulation.
-You’re most likely to conceive in the 12-36 hours between detecting the surge and release of the egg.
-It’s similar to a home pregnancy test as you test your urine.
+You’re most likely to conceive in the 12-36 hours between detecting the surge and the release of an egg.
+It’s similar to a home pregnancy test, which also tests your urine.

 If you do conceive straight away at 2 weeks, you won’t be able to tell for at least another week or so.

-It takes a fertilised egg an average 6 to 10 days to make the journey from fallopian tube to uterus.
+On average, it takes a fertilised egg 6-10 days to make the journey from fallopian tube to uterus.

 Once it’s in the uterus, the fertilised egg will implant, burrowing into the thick lining.